Skip to content

 At any moment, the sun emits about 3.86 x 1026 watts of energy.
 So add 24 zeros to the end of that number, and you’ll get an idea of how unimaginably large an amount of energy that is!

-Best of all, it’s completely clean, with zero greenhouse gas emissions.
-If we can just find more efficient ways of harnessing it and storing it, there is more clean energy coming our way from the sun every day, cloudy or not, than we can possibly use.
+The fact is, we have a huge incentive to solve these problems: there is more clean energy coming our way from the sun every day, cloudy or not, than we can possibly use!

 Wikipedia has a section on the “solar constant”, or the amount of energy the sun emits and the earth receives, which goes into more technical detail about those numbers.